metacpan/metacpan-cpan-extracted/distros/S/StandupGenerator/README.md

 - Check config file for existence of shortcuts before inserting them when using the `save_script_shortcuts` method, and delete the existing ones before adding the new ones, to avoid adding redundant shortcuts to the user's config file
 - Make Windows compatible, possibly with a separate version of this package
 - Add fallback config file options to `save_script_shortcuts` method in case user uses neither zsh nor bash
-- Allow user to enter days as numbers instead of two-digit strings in the `open_one` method
+- Allow user to enter days without leading 0s in the `open_one` method
+- Include dates in addition to sprint/day notation to indicate time
+- Consider adding a feature to handle holidays
+- Allow users to initiate standups in a file midway through a project (e.g., starting in sprint 3 without needing to backfill the other standup files)
 - Error handling for cases like attempting to open a file that doesn't exist, especially in the context of the `open_many` method, and for running `find_last_file` in a directory with non-standup files (either *.txt* or otherwise)
 - More tests for edge cases, along with a way to test the `save_script_shortcuts` method